JCU Careers and Employment has many career resources to assist students with their career decision making and employability.

 Many international students wish to remain in Australia at the end of their course to gain work experience.
 It is essential to start planning early if this is your goal.

-The Department of Immigration and Border Protection is an excellent source of information on how you can take advantage of the post-study work rights available to international graduates from Australian universities.
+The Department of Home Affairs is an excellent source of information on how you can take advantage of the post-study work rights available to international graduates from Australian universities.

 Research these other opportunities for an Australian working visa: